BestTimesToVisit.com Logo

 Top Things to Do

-Chase the Northern Lights on a Guided Expedition
+Chase the Northern Lights from a Secluded Spot

-Escape the crowds at the Blue Lagoon and discover the charm of the Secret Lagoon (Gamla Laugin) in Fludir.
-This natural hot spring, Iceland's oldest swimming pool, offers a more authentic and tranquil bathing experience, complete with a small geyser that erupts every few minutes.
+Escape the crowds of the Blue Lagoon and discover the charm of the Secret Lagoon (Gamla Laugin) in Fludir.
+This natural hot spring, Iceland's oldest swimming pool, offers a rustic and authentic geothermal bathing experience.
+Visit in the late afternoon to enjoy the steam rising around you as dusk settles.

 Explore Reykjavik's Street Art Scene